Acetophenone: Laboratory reagent

 In instructional laboratories, acetophenone is converted to styrene in a two-step process that illustrates the reduction of carbonyls using sodium borohydride and the dehydration of alcohols:

 A similar two-step process is used industrially, but reduction step is performed by hydrogenation over a copper chromite catalyst:

 Being prochiral, acetophenone is also a popular test substrate for asymmetric hydrogenation experiments.

 Drugs

 Acetophenone is used for the synthesis of many pharmaceuticals.

 Natural occurrence

 Acetophenone occurs naturally in many foods including apple, cheese, apricot, banana, beef, and cauliflower.
-It is also a component of castoreum, the exudate from the castor sacs of the mature beaver.

 Pharmacology

 In the late 19th and early 20th centuries, acetophenone was used in medicine.
 It was marketed as a hypnotic and anticonvulsant under brand name Hypnone.
 The typical dosage was 0.12 to 0.3 milliliters.
 It was considered to have superior sedative effects to both paraldehyde and chloral hydrate.
 In humans, acetophenone is metabolized to benzoic acid, carbonic acid, and acetone.
 Hippuric acid occurs as an indirect metabolite and its quantity in urine may be used to confirm acetophenone exposure, although other substances, like toluene, also induce hippuric acid in urine.